databio/IGD/README.md

 ## How to run iGD
 Clone the site including the subfolders.
 All .c programs can be compiled and run on their own -- **no dependence among them**.
 These programs are tested on Linux systems and the installation of some librays like zlib may be needed.

-Jupyter notebook program .ipynb can be run directly -- Python 3.6 is used.
-This program was written earlier than the above C programs, the variable definitions and results may not be the same as those of the C programs.

 ### 1. Create iGD database from a genome data source
 To compile `igd_create.c` on a linux terminal: